CommanderCrash/Rpi_Notify/README.md

 # Rpi_Notify

-**Rpi_Notify** is a Python-based notification server designed to handle notifications via both TCP and UNIX socket connections.
+**Rpi_Notify** is a Android/Python-based notification server designed to handle notifications via both TCP and UNIX socket connections.
 It also provides a lightweight web interface for monitoring and managing connected devices, logs, and server statistics.

 ## Features
 - **Multi-protocol support**: Supports both TCP and UNIX sockets for communication.